 The Optical Tube of Starblast 4.5 EQ

-Orion doesn’t provide a collimation tool, but you can buy/make one or simply collimate it on a star – read our guide for more information on collimation.
+Orion doesn’t provide a collimation tool, but you can buy/make one or simply collimate it on a star—read our guide for more information on collimation.

 The Orion EQ-1 Equatorial Mount Quality

-Setting up and using the EQ-1 is pretty easy – just level the tripod, put the mount/scope together, balance the scope on both axes, and roughly line up the mount’s polar axis with Polaris.
-Coarse motion is achieved by simply pushing/pulling the scope around the sky while fine adjustments are made with the two included flexible slow-motion cables.
-If you need to rotate the tube to put the finder/eyepiece in a more convenient position, just slightly loosen the tube and rotate it in the tube rings (while being careful not to slide it forward/backward and ruin the balance).
+Setting up and using the EQ-1 is pretty easy—just level the tripod, put the mount/scope together, balance the scope on both axes, and roughly line up the mount’s polar axis with Polaris.
+Coarse motion is achieved by simply pushing/pulling the scope around the sky, while fine adjustments are made with the two included flexible slow-motion cables.

 What can you see?

 The StarBlast II’s high-quality optics will show you Mercury and Venus’ phases, along with the dark albedo patches and ice caps on Mars.
 You can also see Jupiter’s cloud belts, the Great Red Spot and its 4 large moons.
 Saturn’s rings, the Cassini Division, the planet’s cloud belts, and about half a dozen of its moons are visible.
-Uranus and Neptune can be spotted as small turquoise and azure dots respectively, though locating them can be a bit tricky.
+Uranus and Neptune can be spotted as small turquoise and azure dots, respectively, though locating them can be a bit tricky.
 Their moons are unfortunately too dim for the StarBlast to reveal.

 Outside the solar system, the StarBlast excels at revealing large star clusters and nebulae.
 The Veil Nebula is easily visible with a good UHC or OIII filter.
 Orion, the Lagoon, and the Swan look excellent with even mediocre suburban skies.
-The scope can also pick up some of the brighter/larger galaxies such as M31, M51, the Leo Triplet, M81/82, and perhaps M101 and M33 with dark enough skies.
-You’ll even be able to spot planetary nebulae such as the Ring – a small donut-shaped fuzz that you might mistake for an out-of-focus star – the Dumbbell, the gorgeous blue NGC 2392, the Cat’s Eye, and the famous Blinking Planetary Nebula.
+The scope can also pick up some of the brighter/larger galaxies, such as M31, M51, the Leo Triplet, M81/82, and perhaps M101 and M33 with dark enough skies.
+You’ll even be able to spot planetary nebulae such as the Ring—a small donut-shaped fuzz that you might mistake for an out-of-focus star—the Dumbbell, the gorgeous blue NGC 2392, the Cat’s Eye, and the famous Blinking Planetary Nebula.

 Alternative Recommendations